Running of the spectral index: Reconciling the CMB with the Lyman-$\alpha$ Forest: Power Spectrum Running

+In addition, we also consider the alternative Lyman-$\alpha$ likelihood proposed in Ref.~\cite{Fernandez:2023grg}, which adopts a more conservative treatment of astrophysical and modelling uncertainties affecting the inference of the linear matter power spectrum.
+For consistency with the analysis described above, we also approximate this likelihood by a two-dimensional Gaussian in the $(\Delta^2_{\rm lin}, n_{\rm lin})$ plane.
+In this Gaussian approximation, the mean values are taken to be $\Delta_{\mathrm{lin}}^2 = 0.267^{+0.018}_{-0.023}$ and $n_{\mathrm{lin}} = -2.288^{+0.020}_{-0.020}$, with a correlation coefficient of $0.4$.
+These values are chosen to reproduce the central values, uncertainties, and degeneracy directions reported in Ref.~\cite{Fernandez:2023grg}.

 \paragraph*{Monte Carlo Markov Chain.} We perform Monte Carlo Markov Chain (MCMC) sampling using the publicly available code \texttt{Cobaya}~\cite{Torrado:2020dgo} interfaced with the Boltzmann solver \texttt{CAMB}~\cite{Lewis:1999bs}, to extract constraints on the amplitude and shape of the PPS given in Eq.~\eqref{eq:running}.
 We perform two separate analyses: one where we sample the scalar amplitude $\ln(10^{10} A_s)$ and spectral index $n_s$ at the pivot scale $k_{\star}=0.05 \, \rm{Mpc}^{-1}$, together with the running $\alpha_s$, and one in which we also include the running of the running $\beta_s$.
 These parameters are varied jointly with the remaining four baseline $\Lambda$CDM parameters: the optical depth to reionization $\tau$, the physical baryon density $\omega_b$, the physical cold dark matter density $\omega_c$, and the angular size of the sound horizon $\theta_s$.
 In addition, we vary the nuisance parameters $T_{\rm cal}$ and $E_{\rm cal}$, which account for the absolute calibration of the temperature and polarisation spectra, respectively.
-For all parameters, we adopt the same flat priors as used by the ACT collaboration in the ACT-DR6.02 ``nrun'' analysis.\footnote{\url{https://lambda.gsfc.nasa.gov/product/act/act_dr6.02/act_dr6.02_chains_nrun_get.html}}

-To ensure convergence, we run multiple chains (using 12 CPUs when including only $\alpha_s$ in the analysis, and 15 CPUs when also including $\beta_s$) in parallel and monitor the Gelman-Rubin $R$ statistic, requiring $R-1<0.05$ for all sampled parameters.
+For all parameters, we adopt the same flat priors as used by the ACT collaboration in the ACT-DR6.02 ``nrun'' analysis.\footnote{\url{https://lambda.gsfc.nasa.gov/product/act/act_dr6.02/act_dr6.02_chains_nrun_get.html}} To ensure convergence, we run multiple chains (using 12 CPUs when including only $\alpha_s$ in the analysis, and 15 CPUs when also including $\beta_s$) in parallel and monitor the Gelman-Rubin $R$ statistic, requiring $R-1<0.05$ for all sampled parameters.